vdmitriyev/latex-git-hooks/README.md

 The hook will automatically run before every commit.
 It will check your LaTeX files and report any issues.
 You will need to fix the issues before committing your changes.

+## Notes on `hooks`

+* `run-linter-paperlinter`
+	- linter hook will always exists successful and shows what has been found by linter

 ## LaTeX Linters

 Besides git hooks, `linters` for `LaTeX` could be used to improve quality.
 Please, consider following `linters`: